WHAT ARE IDENTITY COMMUNITIES?

-We run four ‘liberation groups’.
+Under the umbrella of Communities, we have four ‘Identity Communities’.
 These were based on the National Union of Students’ four main liberation campaigns:

 - Women Students

 - BAME (Black and Minority Ethnicities) Students, and

 You can take part in any Identity Community you identify into – the BAME Students Community is for black or minority ethnicity students only, LGBTQ+ Students Community is for students who are lesbian, gay, bisexual, transgender, queer+ only, and so on.
 Our Women Students Community is trans-inclusive.